Daniel-KM/Omeka-S-module-Translator/README.md

 properties, or stored in a decontextualized way in the database, so translation can be used anywhere.
 Multiple translations can be made for each source string.

-Some features are not yet available: translation of site page blocks and storage of translated values in resource itself.
+Some features are not yet available: storage of translated values in resource itself.
 See todo below.

 See the list of [supported languages by DeepL].